 So as not only an e-commerce business owner but also an online consumer, I view social media marketing as both a blessing and a curse.
 I credit the internet for the growth of my business.
 In fact, if I did not start a website WAY BACK in 2000, I guarantee I would not be designing and making historical clothing full time today.
 My audience would only be as far as I could physically reach and most, if not all of my time, would be invested in seeking out new business clients.

 But I have also been around long enough to realize balance is important.
 A more balanced business owner is more creative, innovative, and provides a better product to its clientele.
 Real brand followers want an entity that is authentic, transparent, and true to its mission.
 Quality over quantity matters.
 Choose two social media platforms to dedicate your time to.
 Be intentional (but not manipulative) with your posts.
 Stay focused and publish quality social media consumables that are true to your brand.
 Don’t be afraid to go old school.
 Traditional print advertising is still just as effective as it has always been.
 Be intentional with your partners.
-And finally, understand that a dedicated clientele is worth more than growth index, chasing after the latest digital marketing trend, or maximum profits.
+And finally get out and get some feet on the ground.
+Personal connection (real face to face connection) is STILL the best marketing strategy to date.
+And understand that a dedicated clientele is worth more than growth index, chasing after the latest digital marketing trend, or quick profits.